Flax Seed and the Health of our Horses.

 - Reference: "Effects of Dietary Fat and Riboflavin Supplementation on Coat Condition in Show Horses" published in the *Journal of Equine Veterinary Science.

 2. Anti-Inflammatory Properties: Omega-3 fatty acids are known to have anti-inflammatory properties.
-This can potentially benefit horses with inflammatory conditions such as arthritis.
+This can potentially benefit horses with inflammatory conditions such as arthritis and help offset daily wear and tear.

 - Reference: "Omega-3 fatty acids: a review of the effects on inflammation" published in the Proceedings of the Nutrition Society.

-3. Gut Health: The soluble fiber content in flaxseed can support gut health by promoting a healthy microbiome and possibly helping with issues like sand colic.
+3. Gut Health: The soluble fiber content in flaxseed can support gut health by promoting a healthy microbiome and possibly helping with issues like hindgut ulcers.

 - Reference: "The Effect of Milled Flaxseed on the Intestinal Microbiota and its Resistance to Salmonella Enteritidis PT4 Infection in Broilers" published in the Poultry Science Journal.

-4. Laminitis and Insulin Sensitivity: Some studies suggest that flaxseed may be beneficial for horses with metabolic disorders, although the evidence is not yet conclusive.
+4. Laminitis and Insulin Sensitivity: Some studies suggest that flaxseed may be beneficial for horses with metabolic disorders, such as insulin resistance, metabolic syndrome, and Cushings disease.

 - Reference: Frank, N. "Equine metabolic syndrome" published in the *Journal of Equine Veterinary Science.